vikrampz/Feature-Selector/README.md

 1. Reduces Computation and Training Time: Less data means that algorithms train faster.

+2. Increases ML Model Interpretability: ML model intrepetively will improve with reduction in complexity of of algorithm.
+Less redundant data means less opportunity to make decisions based on noise.

-2. Minimize Curse of Dimensionality: Feature Selection is best weapon to reduce the number of features considerably to boost the model’s performance and to arrive at an optimal solution for the model
+3. Imporoves Accuracy: Feature Selection is best weapon to reduce the number of features considerably to boost the model’s performance and to arrive at an optimal solution for the model

-3. Reduces Overfitting: Less redundant data means less opportunity to make decisions based on noise.

 ### Plugin Modules